-Using the free text box in Section 9.1 for the Form R, you may provide additional information pertaining to any portion of your Form R submission.
+You may use the free text box in Section 9.1 of the Form R to provide additional information about any portion of your Form R submission.

 Do not submit information you consider to be CBI or otherwise protected on your Form R.